ccg-v/cpp_modules/cpp_09/ex00/README.md

 * **Pros of Using `std::time_t`**

     - Efficient Comparison:
-        When using std::time_t, comparisons (e.g., finding the closest date) are faster than string comparisons because you're comparing integers rather than performing lexicographical comparisons on strings.
+        When using `std::time_t`, comparisons (e.g., finding the closest date) are faster than string comparisons because you're comparing integers rather than performing lexicographical comparisons on strings.

     - Built-in Date Handling:
-        Converting date strings to std::time_t helps avoid errors in date comparisons, leap year handling, and other date-related complexities.
-The std::tm struct and related functions (mktime, strftime, etc.) can handle date arithmetic more reliably.
+        Converting date strings to `std::time_t` helps avoid errors in date comparisons, leap year handling, and other date-related complexities.
+The `std::tm` struct and related functions (`mktime`, s`trftime`, etc.) can handle date arithmetic more reliably.
         For example, you can easily add days, months, or years and convert back to human-readable format when necessary.

     - Memory Efficient:
-        std::time_t is smaller in size (usually 64-bit) compared to a string that could use more memory.
+        `std::time_t` is smaller in size (usually 64-bit) compared to a string that could use more memory.
 If you have a large set of dates, this could save memory.

 * **Cons of Using `std::time_t`**

-    Conversion Complexity:
+    - Conversion Complexity:
-        You would need to convert the YYYY-MM-DD date string from your input files into a std::time_t value when inserting data into the map.
+        You would need to convert the *YYYY-MM-DD* date string from your input files into a `std::time_t` value when inserting data into the map.
 This requires extra logic and may introduce complexity.
-        You'll need to work with std::tm to parse the date string and use mktime() to convert it to std::time_t.
+		You'll need to work with `std::tm` to parse the date string and use `mktime()` to convert it to s`td::time_t`.

-		This introduces a layer of parsing and conversion you wouldn't need if you were using strings directly.
+		**This introduces a layer of parsing and conversion you wouldn't need if you were using strings directly.**

-	Loss of Readability:
+	- Loss of Readability:

-		Dates stored as std::time_t are no longer human-readable.
-While strings like "2023-04-25" are easily understood, a std::time_t integer might not make sense at a glance.
+		Dates stored as `std::time`_t are no longer human-readable.
+While strings like "2023-04-25" are easily understood, a `std::time_`t integer might not make sense at a glance.
-		You would have to convert std::time_t back into a readable format whenever you want to display it.
+		You would have to convert s`td::time_t` back into a readable format whenever you want to display it.

-	Limited to Date Range of std::time_t:
+	- Limited to Date Range of `std::time_t`:

-		std::time_t is generally based on the number of seconds since the Unix epoch (January 1, 1970).
-Depending on the system and whether it uses a 32-bit or 64-bit representation for std::time_t, it may not cover the full range of historical dates (e.g., before 1970 or far into the future).
+		`std::time_t` is generally based on the number of seconds since the Unix epoch (January 1, 1970).
+Depending on the system and whether it uses a 32-bit or 64-bit representation for `std::time_t`, it may not cover the full range of historical dates (e.g., before 1970 or far into the future).

-When to Stick with std::string
+**When to Stick with std::string**

-    Simplicity: If your dataset is small and you don’t need date arithmetic, using std::string is simpler and more intuitive.
+- Simplicity: If your dataset is small and you don’t need date arithmetic, using `std::string` is simpler and more intuitive.
-    Readability: Strings are human-readable, so debugging and printing values from the map is much easier when dates are stored as std::string.
+- Readability: Strings are human-readable, so debugging and printing values from the map is much easier when dates are stored as `std::string`.
-    Fewer conversions: With strings, you avoid the overhead and complexity of converting between formats.
+- Fewer conversions: With strings, you avoid the overhead and complexity of converting between formats.
 If the program’s primary task is comparing date strings from input files, using strings might be easier.

-Conclusion
+**Conclusion**

-    For Small Projects or Simpler Code: Storing dates as std::string is easier to implement, more intuitive, and avoids the complexity of converting between date formats.
+- For small projects or simpler code, storing dates as `std::string` is easier to implement, more intuitive, and avoids the complexity of converting between date formats.
-    For Performance-Intensive Applications: If you're dealing with a large number of dates and need efficient comparisons or date arithmetic, using std::time_t can be a better choice.
+- For performance-intensive applications, where you're dealing with a large number of dates and need efficient comparisons or date arithmetic, using `std::time_t` can be a better choice.
 However, this comes with the trade-off of added complexity for conversion and a loss of readability.

-Since you're writing an educational exercise, the simplicity of using std::string might be more advantageous, but if you're up for handling the conversion complexity, std::time_t is an efficient and robust solution.

 </details>